-11 killed in Ukraine as Russia pounds rebel-claimed province
+12 killed in Ukraine as Russia pounds rebel-claimed province

 To the north of Donetsk, Russian forces also hit Kharkiv, Ukraine’s second-largest city, with missile strikes overnight, the Kharkiv regional governor said Wednesday on Telegram.

 Three districts of the city were targeted, Gov. Oleh Syniehubov said.
-Three people, including a toddler, sustained injuries, according to the governor.
+One person was killed and three, including a toddler, sustained injuries, according to the governor.

 A missile struck a building where military registration takes place.
 A government building next door remained intact, and people just steps away glanced at the wreckage in passing.